V4Fire/Client/src/components/base/b-virtual-scroll/README.md

       Data loading in progress
 ```

-2. The `tombstone` slot allows you to display different content (usually skeletons) that will be repeated `tombstonesSize` times while the data is being loaded.
+2. The `tombstone` slot allows you to display different content (usually skeletons) that will be repeated `tombstoneCount` times while the data is being loaded.

 ```
-< b-virtual-scroll :tombstonesSize = 3
+< b-virtual-scroll :tombstoneCount = 3
   < template #tombstone
     < .&__skeleton
       Skeleton